Cxsmxnaut/GrindLife/README.md

 Random Events & Achievements: Encounter unpredictable life events that introduce unique challenges or opportunities, and unlock achievements for significant milestones.

-Robust Save/Load System: Seamlessly save your game progress and resume your journey at any time.
+Robust Save/Load System: Seamlessly save your game progress and resume your journey at any time using grindlife_mega_save.json.

 Engaging Terminal UI: Designed for an intuitive and fun command-line experience with clear prompts and expressive messages.